AITA for choosing to invite ex-wife over current wife to daughter's graduation party?

 AITA for excluding my wife from our daughter's graduation party to accommodate my ex?
 Tensions rise as I navigate complex blended family dynamics.

 Are you ready to dive into a complex family dilemma that has sparked heated discussions and divided opinions?
-Picture this: a father torn between honoring his daughter's wishes and respecting his current wife's feelings when it comes to inviting his ex-wife to their child's graduation party.
+Picture this: a father torn between honoring his daughter's wishes and respecting his current wife's feelings regarding the invitation of his ex-wife to their child's graduation party.

-The father finds himself caught in the middle of his daughter's happiness and his wife's discomfort around his ex-wife.
-The daughter's request to have both mothers at her significant milestone celebration puts the father in a tough spot.
+The father finds himself caught between his daughter's happiness and his wife's discomfort around his ex-wife.
+The daughter's request to have both mothers at her significant milestone celebration puts the father in a tough position.

 Now, Reddit, it's time to weigh in on this emotional rollercoaster.
 Is the father the antagonist here for not considering his wife's feelings, or is he simply trying to prioritize his daughter's happiness?